kaczla/list-lm/data/readme/utils_links.md

 - [PyTorch Geometric](https://github.com/pyg-team/pytorch_geometric) - PyG (PyTorch Geometric) is a library built upon PyTorch to easily write and train Graph Neural Networks (GNNs) for a wide range of applications related to structured data.
 - [RasaGPT](https://github.com/paulpierre/RasaGPT) - RasaGPT is the first headless LLM chatbot platform built on top of Rasa and Langchain.
 Built w/ Rasa, FastAPI, Langchain, LlamaIndex, SQLModel, pgvector, ngrok, telegram.
 - [safari](https://github.com/HazyResearch/safari) - Convolutions for Sequence Modeling, contains: Hyena, Long Convs, Hungry Hungry Hippos (H3).
+- [SapientML](https://github.com/sapientml/sapientml) - SapientML is an AutoML technology that can learn from a corpus of existing datasets and their human-written pipelines, and efficiently generate a high-quality pipeline for a predictive task on a new dataset.
 - [Semantic Kernel](https://github.com/microsoft/semantic-kernel) - Semantic Kernel (SK) is a lightweight SDK enabling integration of AI Large Language Models (LLMs) with conventional programming languages.
 - [skorch](https://github.com/skorch-dev/skorch) - A scikit-learn compatible neural network library that wraps PyTorch.
+- [slowllama](https://github.com/okuvshynov/slowllama) - Fine-tune Llama2 and CodeLLama models, including 70B/35B on Apple M1/M2 devices (for example, Macbook Air or Mac Mini) or consumer nVidia GPUs.
 - [SparseML](https://github.com/neuralmagic/sparseml) - Libraries for applying sparsification recipes to neural networks with a few lines of code, enabling faster and smaller models.
+- [srf-attention](https://github.com/notarussianteenager/srf-attention) - Simplex Random Feature attention, in PyTorch
 - [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) - This is the repo for the Stanford Alpaca project, which aims to build and share an instruction-following LLaMA model.
 - [StarCoder](https://github.com/bigcode-project/starcoder) - Home of StarCoder: fine-tuning & inference!
 - [state-spaces](https://github.com/HazyResearch/state-spaces) - Sequence Modeling with Structured State Spaces, contains: S4D, HTTYH, SaShiMi, S4, LSSL, HiPPO.